stevecopley/quiz/quizzes/python/inout.md

 ```

 --
 ### What will the code do?

+1. It will cause an error
-1. It will show the text `Hello World`
+2. It will show the text `Hello World`

-2. It will cause an error
+--
+If you want to display text, you must put *speech marks* around the text, so `"Hello World!"`, not `Hello World!`